BR0kEN-/cikit/docs/project/mysql-import-strategies/README.md

     # The import strategy.
     strategy: pantheon
     source:
-      # Database name on remote host.
+      # In this case it's an environment (not exact DB name) to take DB from.
       db: "{{ 'dev' if 'default' == env else env }}"
 ```

 The configuration for the `pantheon` strategy is a bit simpler.
-Just add the `strategy` property having the `pantheon` as a value and specify the `db` key only under the `source` dictionary.
+Just add the `strategy` property having the `pantheon` as a value and specify the `db` key under the `source` dictionary.

-To read more about the `pantheon` variable please refer to the documentation of [Pantheon](../../project/workflows/pantheon) workflow.
+Refer to the documentation of the [Pantheon](../../project/workflows/pantheon) workflow to read more about the `pantheon` variable.

 ## Custom